kakonawao/portfolio-tracker-service/doc/model.md

 ## Global

+Global objects provide the foundation used to create user-owned assets, and include institutions (banks), financial instruments (currencies, stocks) and their quotes.
+They must be visible by all users, but managed only by administrators.

+### Institution

 Financial institutions are only used for information purposes, and can all be expressed with a single object.

 ```yaml